Therapy for Perfectionists & People Pleasers

 What My Clients Say:

-I’ve learned to let go.
-I can trust myself more and I don’t rely on what others to determine my choices.
+My often notice things like: I’ve learned to let go.
+I can trust my reactions more and I don’t rely on what others to determine my choices.

 I’m still me—but I don’t feel overwhelmed and anxious.

-• You’re struggling with active addiction or have greater needs around safety.
-I want you to get the support you need.
+• Safety, active addiction, or crisis concerns are present — those deserve a higher level of care, and I want you to have the right help.
 Please refer to my crisis resources for more options.